-The members of the Board of Supervision of the Bank during the period and as at the date of the interim consolidated financial statements are as follows:
+The members of the Board of Supervision of the Bank during the period and as at the date of the consolidated financial statements are as follows:

 Name Position

 Mr. Ngo Phuong Chi Head of Board of Supervision

 Ms. Nguyen Thi Bich Thuy Full-time member

 Ms. Trinh Thi Thanh Hang Full-time member

 Ms. Kim Ly Huyen Full-time member

-• • Appointed on 26 April 2019
+Appointed on 26 April 2019

-Mr. Vu Hong Cao Member
+Mr. Vu Hong Cao Non full-time member

 Appointed on 26 April 2019